wapmorgan/BinaryStream/README.md

 [![Latest Stable Version](https://poser.pugx.org/wapmorgan/binary-stream/version)](https://packagist.org/packages/wapmorgan/binary-stream)
 [![Latest Unstable Version](https://poser.pugx.org/wapmorgan/binary-stream/v/unstable)](//packagist.org/packages/wapmorgan/binary-stream)

-If you are looking for a tool that would allow convenient to read and write binary data (whether existing or created format you), you choose the correct library.
+If you are looking for a convenient tool that would allow read and write binary data (whether existing or created by you format), you choose the correct library.

 _BinaryStream_ - is a powerful tool for reading and writing binary files.
 It supports a variety of high-level data types and sometimes lets you forget that you are working with unstructured binary data.